-Alison Stevens, Paychex’s director of HR services, recommends thinking long and hard before rushing back to an old job.
+Alison Stevens, HR Director, recommends thinking long and hard before rushing back to an old job.
 "There’s nothing wrong with going back to an old employer but I’d encourage anyone considering it to try to put themselves back where they were when they left," she says.
 "They need to resist the urge to look at the situation through rose-tinted glasses and be realistic about the reasons they left, what they were looking for when they did, and what returning to their old company would give them now."

-For Edinburgh-based Hannah, 28, jumping back into an old job in her early 20s gave her a chance to earn good money and reconnect with colleagues with whom she had got on well, but she says it was "only a temporary fix".
+For Hannah, 28, jumping back into an old job in her early 20s gave her a chance to earn good money and reconnect with colleagues with whom she had got on well, but she says it was "only a temporary fix".

 "I first started this job when I was at uni part-time," she says.
 "It was doing internet car sales at a call centre and it had incredibly good commission.
 It allowed me to leave university with no debt and money to travel afterwards."

 Since she was paid well and liked the people she had met there, it was a no-brainer to go back full-time when she returned from travelling.
 "It was a relief in that I didn’t have to learn anything new.
 All the things I was doing were very much the same, and with the same people in the office.
 But quickly it got very boring and repetitive."